An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Introduction

-where $\vec c_{_\Gamma}$ and $\vec n_{_\Gamma}$ are the unit outward conormal vectors of $S(t)$ and $S_1(t)$, respectively (see Fig.~\ref{fig:model3d}), $\theta_i$ is the Young's equilibrium angle, and $\eta>0$ is the contact line mobility which controls the relaxation rate of the dynamical contact angles to the equilibrium contact angle.
+Here $\theta_Y$ is the Young's equilibrium angle, and $\eta>0$ is the contact line mobility which controls the relaxation rate of the dynamical contact angles to the equilibrium contact angle.
 Condition (i) ensures that the contact line always move along the substrate surface.
 When $\eta\to\infty$, condition (ii) collapses to the well-known Young's equation.
 Condition (iii) implies that there is no mass-flux at the contact line thus the total mass/volume of the thin film is conserved.

-The total energy of the system consists of the film/vapor interfacial energy and the substrate surface energy:
+The total free energy of the system consists of the film/vapor interfacial energy and the substrate surface energy:

 where $|S(t)|$ and $|S_1(t)|$ denote the surface area of $S(t)$ and $S_1(t)$, respectively.
 Let $\Omega(t)$ be the region enclosed by $S(t)$ and $S_1(t)$, then the dynamic system obeys the conservation law for the total volume (mass) and the dissipation law for the total surface energy \cite{Jiang19c}